Our Mental Health & Wellbeing Service is committed to helping you access the most appropriate support and information.

 The Health & Wellbeing team operate within the British Association of Counselling and Psychotherapy (BACP) guidelines.

 These guidelines state that confidentiality is essential.
 Given the environment that the service operates in, there are times where total confidentiality cannot be offered.
 In certain circumstances, it may be necessary for the team to pass on the information to UCB’s Single Point of Contact for Safeguarding, who may refer any concerns to external agencies in line with UCB’s Safeguarding Policy/Procedures.
-A copy of this can be found on the Student Portal.

 Please ask a member of the team if you require further information regarding confidentiality.